connorjsmith/HackathonStarter/README.md

 * Well documented starter code
 * Works on linux and OS X (windows planned in the future)
 * Easily extensible into a common hackathon-like application
+* Easily deployable to heroku and digital ocean
+* Simple scripts to speed up common tasks normally found at hackathons

 ## Base Components
 * Meteorjs: Used for real time data consistency across all clients (MongoDB backend)